Oilfield Workers

 If an employer fails to keep proper records and is found in violation of the FLSA, an employee may still get back pay based on the worker’s records of pay and hours worked.

-There are many of factors to consider when deciding to file a claim against an employer for overtime wages, and that is why it is best to consult with a knowledgeable attorney from Leichter Law Firm PC.
+There are many factors to consider when deciding to file a claim against an employer for overtime wages, and that is why it is best to consult with a knowledgeable attorney from the Leichter Law Firm.

-If you are an oil or gas worker, field service technician, or field worker who has worked more than 40 hours per week without additional compensation, speak with our qualified overtime attorney today.
-Our Board Certified Labor Law Specialist can help you figure out the money your employer owes you.
+If you are an oil or gas worker, field service technician, or field worker who has worked more than 40 hours per week without additional compensation, speak with a qualified overtime attorney today.
+Our board-certified labor law specialist can help you determine the money your employer owes you.

-Do not allow your employer to continue getting away with denying you the money you have worked so hard to earn.
-Call our experienced overtime pay lawyer at Leichter Law Firm PC if you are concerned that your employer is not paying you the overtime you deserve.
-Call 1-833-OT-WAGES or fill out a contact form to schedule a free and 100% confidential consultation with us today.
+Don’t let your employer continue getting away with denying you the money you have worked so hard to earn.
+Call an experienced Texas overtime lawyer at Leichter Law Firm if you are concerned that your employer has not compensated you properly.
+Call (512) 495-9995 to schedule your free, confidential consultation about your case.

 Get in Touch